Skip to main content

 Depending on your situation, just one of these questions may lead to your answer and final decision.

-If your phones work well, which they should – you should pay a fair price for the services that you need.
+If your phones work well, you should pay a fair price for the services that you need.
 Services (such as VoIP services) should be configured to your business requirements.
-But at the same time, you don’t want to be stuck paying for extra services you don’t need.
+But simultaneously, you don’t want to be stuck paying for extra services you don’t need.

 Extra services could equal more commissions for your sales agent but not more capability for you.
 And the one that is often forgotten: are you under contract?
 Be aware of your obligations under contracts that may be in effect.